 Buy Used Goods

 Buying used goods or extending the lifespan of ones you own is a great way to reduce your products footprint.
 Each time someone buys, is given, repairs or reinvents an existing product it avoids the emissions that would have occurred if they had bought a new product.
 With the exception of some old appliances that are very inefficient in their use phase, extending product life spans is an effective way to reduce your footprint.

 How practical choosing a used good over a new one is depends very much on the type of product.
 It obviously isn’t much use for non-durable goods like cleaning and hygiene products.
-Quality clothes and fashion items on the other hand can have great value to someone else when the owner has grown tired of them.
+Quality clothes and fashion items on the other hand can have great value to someone else when the owner has grown tired of them which has spawned a whole area of vintage fashion and also sustainable clothing.
 Obviously that won’t apply so well to certain items, like socks, underwear or linen.

 Perhaps the greatest potential for choosing used goods over new ones is for things like furniture, tools and recreational equipment.
 Pre-loved tables, chairs, couches, power tools or bicycles can be very high quality, and reasonably priced.
 Trade in such goods has been made easier by the Internet.
 Sites like eBay and Craiglist make finding and redistributing second hand goods far easier.
 There are also many platforms to swap or give your goods away.

 It’s not just appliances, but things like clothes too.
 Instead of throwing them away, refurbish them by making them soft again.